vitkl/gene_expression_simulator/README.md

 - of 2 gene modules,
 - and can include batch effect

 I show you a heatmap plot that groups genes and samples by distance silimarity.
-You can download simulated data (list) as .RData file.
+You can download simulated data as .RData file.

 Option details:
 ...coming soon...

-To use this R shiny app, first, you need to install shiny R package:
+To use this R shiny app, first, you need to save this repository (either clone or download zip file) to your computer.
+If you download zip file, unzip it.

+You may need to install shiny R package:
 ```r
 install.packages("shiny")
 ```
-Next, you need to save this repository (either clone or download zip file) to your computer.
-If you download zip file, unzip it.

 Next, you can set R working directory to a folder containing shiny app (server.R, ui.R, gene_expression_simulation.R) and run this command:
 ```r
 shiny::runApp()